 What’s the application process like?

 After submitting your application to us, submissions will close October 31st.
 The panel team will send out confirmation emails by November 23rd and at that point we can start the panel process.
 New panelists or panelists who want coaching will be invited to online workshops where your panel can be refined with the help of our panelist staffers.
-Compensation for panelists is being re-evaluated for 2019, please check back here in June when we make the announcement.

 What should panelists expect at the con?

 Accepted panelists will receive specific details about panelist check-in before the con, but generally you’ll go to Live Events to receive your panelist badge and wristband and get ready to perform.
 Panelists check in either in-person or online before each panel.
 Each room is equipped with projector, speakers, and microphones along with access to our on-site IT department to help with technical issues.

 We’re excited to offer a couple perks specifically for panelists!
 During pre-reg check-in, Live Events will offer Thursday Night Panel Prep.
 We’ll have a room prepped so you can hook up your equipment for a brief test-run and make sure everything is working.
 On Friday or Saturday, we’re offering the Panelist Party; an opportunity for the convention to thank its hard-working panelists and create fun and friendships.